Insider Threats in Nigeria: What Every Business Must Know

 CASE 1: An HR Executive’s Revenge

 What Happened: A mid-level HR manager at a Lagos consultancy was dismissed for misconduct.
-Before exiting, they downloaded the full employee records database, including bank details and salary history, and leaked it anonymously.
+Before exiting, they downloaded the full employee records database, including bank details and salary history, and anonymously leaked it.

 Impact: Two major clients suspended their contracts, pending investigation.
-Internal morale dropped, especially among staff whose salaries and benefits became public knowledge.
+Internal morale declined, particularly among staff whose salaries and benefits had become public knowledge.

 Lessons Learned: Exit interviews must be paired with IT de-provisioning.
-Organizations should implement data access logs and red-flag high-risk exits before it’s too late.
+Organisations should implement data access logs and flag high-risk exits before they escalate.

 CASE 2: The Ghost Developer